-Having a balance of bio-medical, traditional and energetic herbal medicine training, Christine considers herself to be an eclectic herbalist.
+As a vitalist, ceremonialist, and amateur naturalist, thus being a lover of Nature, and having a balance of bio-medical, traditional and energetic herbal medicine training, Christine considers herself to be an eclectic herbalist.
 She has a great deal of hands-on experience in the field with 20+ years seeing patients and facilitating herbal and health classes.

 Living on an organic farm allows Christine the perfect opportunity for her home-based office, and giving herbal walks and talks as well as at other locations around southern Ontario.

 Understanding the importance of both modern science and ancient healing systems, Christine feels that often it is best that people walk with a foot in both worlds.
 It is important that all health practitioners work together as there is a time and place for conventional pharmaceuticals and procedures, and a variety of complementary healing systems.
 Optimal health is multifaceted with multiple layers, and therefore may require multiple levels of healing and treatments.
 Herbal Medicine combines both science and historical traditional knowledge, offering help and healing on the physical, emotional, mental, and spiritual levels.

 Now upon closer inspection……..

 What is one of the first questions someone asks you when you first meet?…..
 In my experience it has been “So, what do you do?” they ask.
 And with the DO we seem to think that they are actually asking “what do you do for a living”.